-Reason 1: Quiet quitting is not new
+1. Quiet quitting is not new

-Reason 2: Quiet quitting is not a basic human need
+2. Quiet quitting is not a basic human need

-Reason 3: Quiet quitting is a part of the great resignation, not its replacement
+3. Quiet quitting is a part of the great resignation, not its replacement

-With up to 4.5 million American workers changing their jobs a month, the Pandemic has raised the standards of skilled talent, but also raised awareness about alternative opportunities.
+With up to 4.5 million American workers changing their jobs a month, the pandemic has raised the standards of skilled talent, but also raised awareness about alternative opportunities.
 With an increasing number of companies offering work from anywhere, flexible working times, unlimited vacation, or peer mentoring, the barrier to quit has never been lower.